manoranjith-shankar/manoranjith-shankar/README.md

 ---

 ### about me
-- 👨🏻‍💻 i code stuff, break and rebuild stuff
+- 👨🏻‍💻 i code, break and rebuild stuff

 ---